Kyoto Prefecture: Representatives (lower house)

+Councillors (upper house)

 Prefectural symbols

 The prefectural flower of Kyoto is the weeping cherry.
 The Kitayama Sugi is the official tree, and the streaked shearwater the bird that symbolizes the prefecture.

 Defense facilities

 On 1 August 2013, prefectural and municipal authorities gave consent for a USFJ missile monitoring station to be set up in the city of Kyōtango.
 It will be co-located with a JASDF facility already based in the city.
 At least initially, its primary sensor will be a mobile X-band radar used to gather data on ballistic missile launches which will then be relayed by the station to warships equipped with Aegis air defense systems and to ground-based interceptor missile sites.
 A hundred and sixty personnel will be based at the station.

 Economy

 Kyoto prefecture's economy is supported by industries that create value that is unique to Kyoto, such as the tourism and traditional industries supported by 1,200 years of history and culture, as well as high-technology industries that combine the technology of Kyoto's traditional industries with new ideas.

 Northern Kyoto on the Tango Peninsula has fishing and water transportation, and midland Kyoto has agriculture and forestry.
 The prefecture produces 13% of the domestic sake and green tea.
 Japan's largest vertical farm is located in the prefecture.

 The Kyoto-based manufacturing industry holds shares of Japan's high-technology product markets and others.
 As of 2021, eight Forbes Global 2000 companies were located in Kyoto prefecture: Nintendo, Nidec, Kyocera, Murata Manufacturing, Omron, Rohm, Bank of Kyoto, SCREEN Holdings.
 Takara Holdings, GS Yuasa, Mitsubishi Logisnext, Maxell, and Kyoto Animation are also based in the prefecture.